CodeAloft/natural-component-architecture/README.md

 Here I implement a small tic-tac-toe game à la https://react.dev/learn/tutorial-tic-tac-toe using the software design pattern described below.
 This version of the game is clean, maintainable, lightweight, and fast.

 ### Natural Component Architecture
-Natural Component Architecture (NCA) is a software design pattern that merges component-oriented and object-oriented approaches to web development.
+Natural Component Architecture (NCA) is a software design pattern that blends component-oriented and object-oriented approaches to web development.
 The pattern was developed as a means of creating component-based software written in JavaScript that has no dependencies on frameworks or libraries such as Angular and React.
 It is a simple and straightforward way to take advantage of the many benefits of object-oriented programming when building web applications.

 ### The Component Class
 In NCA, individual classes are used to define the various components of an application.
 Each of these classes inherits the properties and methods of a base class called Component by convention.